quicwg/base-drafts/draft-ietf-quic-qpack.md

 block, Required Insert Count will be greater than the Base, so the encoded difference is negative and the sign bit is set to 1.
-If the header block did not reference the most recent entry in the table and did not insert any new entries, Base will be greater than the Required Insert Count, so the delta will be positive and the sign bit is set to 0.
+If the header block did not reference the most recent entry in the table and did not insert any new entries, the Base will be greater than the Required Insert Count, so the delta will be positive and the sign bit is set to 0.

-An encoder that produces table updates before encoding a header block might set Required Insert Count and Base to the same value.
+An encoder that produces table updates before encoding a header block might set Required Insert Count and the Base to the same value.
 In such case, both the sign bit and the Delta Base will be set to zero.

-A header block that does not reference the dynamic table can use any value for Base; setting Delta Base to zero is the most efficient encoding.
+A header block that does not reference the dynamic table can use any value for the Base; setting Delta Base to zero is the most efficient encoding.

 For example, with an Required Insert Count of 9, a decoder receives a S bit of 1 and a Delta Base of 2.
 This sets the Base to 6 and enables post-base indexing